TingtingSsl2/scRNA-seq/07_Srublet for doublet removal.md

 - The left panel is showing indentified doublets in data set (black dots are identified doublets, which is missing in my data set, can take a look in example pipeline given at the begining of this doc).
 - The right panel is showing doublet score of cells, in my case, there is no doublets but the cells are still colored, my data doublet score cutoff is 0.68.

+**Conclusion**

+Our data set has only embedded doublets, no detectable neotypic doublets.